 System objects accept a maximum of 1024 inputs.
-A maximum of 8 dimensions per input is supported.
+A maximum of eight dimensions per input is supported.

 The data type of the inputs should not change.

-objects predefined in the software do not support variable-size if
+System objects predefined in the software do not support

 Do not set System objects to become outputs from the MATLAB Function block.

 Do not use the Save and Restore Simulation State as SimState option for any System object in a MATLAB Function block.

 Do not pass a System object as an example input

 Do not pass a System object to functions declared

 as extrinsic (functions called in interpreted mode) using the

 System objects returned from extrinsic functions and scope System